Derru/JavaFileSearchApp/README.md

 # JavaFileSearchApp
-A search app required as a practical from tafe
+A java application based around the idea of searching through a collection of DVD titles